ads8046/diversio-frontend-exercise/README.md

 9. Lastly, I tried but could not implement Redux Actions and Reducers for fetching from the mock API as I have limited experience with Redux and no prior experience with Saga, so those are two libraries I would need to learn!
-I also have a big college project due date approaching so I am short on time to be able to experiment those libraries (and I really love experimenting with new technologies)! :-)
+I also have a big college project due date approaching so I am short on time to be able to experiment with the libraries as of now (and I really love experimenting with new technologies)! :-)

 Again, thank you so much for taking out your valuable time to review my application and my solution for this exercise!